www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-10-04-There-Is-Bad-There-Is-Horrible-And-Then-There-is-Error-Handling.md

 }
 ```

-Ehh, ok, ok, but there is a third example!
+Ehh, ok, ok, we have to be fair here right?
-The third is the real one11!!!
+There is some error handling now,
+and it does seem to make sense.
+Just because there are some panics,
+it does not mean,
+that this is bad error handling.

+You know what?
+It is a good example and a really nice start for error handling.

+So let's look at the third example,
+and we'll see some additional error handling features!

+> Oh god damn it really?!!?

 ```
 use std::fs::File;